Food waste is collected every week in Mole Valley at the same time as your waste or recycling collections.

 All properties in Mole Valley (excluding flats) receiving the food waste collection service are provided with:

 - 7L silver indoor food caddy

 - 23L green outdoor food waste bin with a lockable lid

-If you do not have a silver indoor food caddy you can collect one from the Pippbrook offices in Dorking.
-If you do not have a green outdoor food waste bin you can request one to be delivered by calling 01306 885001.
+If you need a new or replacement silver indoor food caddy or a green outdoor food waste bin, you can request these online for delivery to your home.
+Alternatively you can call 01306 885001.
 Flats with communal bins will have a small-wheeled bin with a red lid as well as individual 7L silver indoor food caddies for food waste.

 What happens to the food waste?

 After it is collected from your outside caddy, your food waste is taken to an anaerobic digestion (AD) facility.
 Through AD, micro-organisms break down the food waste producing biogas which is collected and used to generate electricity, heat and transport fuel.
 It also creates biofertiliser that can be used in farming and land regeneration.

 Find out more about anaerobic digestion on the Recycle for Surrey website.